tunglin55/Recipe2Cuisine/README.md

 ## Pre-processing and TF-IDF
-Texts of the
+Texts in the ingredients column were first tokenized using comma seperations before removing any characters that are not alphabets.
+Subsequently, lemmatization was performed on the texts before texts were converted to a matrix of TF-IDF features for modelling.

 ## Models
-Logistic regression and random forest classifier were used as modelling techniques for classify each recipe to
+Logistic regression and random forest classifier were used as modelling techniques for classifying each recipe to a cuisine.
+The dataset was split into train and test datasets.
+Cross-validation

 ## Evaluation of Model
-To evaluate how well our model performs, confusion matrices, accuracy and F1-scores were computed.
-Overall, it appears we are able to classify recipes as one of twenty cuisines with an accuracy up to .
-Furthurmore, it allows us to implement querying by cuisine
+To evaluate how well our models performed, confusion matrices, accuracies and F1-scores were compated.
+Results of logistic regression and random forest were similar.
+Overall, it appears we are able to classify recipes as one of twenty cuisines with an accuracy up to around 70%.

 <p align="center">